bemoid/bemoid/scss/components/group/README.md

 # Group

-The Bemoid group component for grouping together the other components into a single interface.
+Component for grouping together the other components into a single interface.

 ## Installation